 This policy applies to all behavior in which the accused party is a student, faculty, staff, or non-university affiliated party.
-When the accused is a Fontbonne student, trained staff in Student Affairs will conduct the investigation and resolution per the procedures contained within the current Code of Student Character and Conduct.
-When the accused is a faculty or staff member, the alleged misconduct will be investigated and resolved per the procedures in the Institutional Policy on Discrimination and Harassment.
+Trained University staff will conduct the investigation and resolution per the procedures contained within the Institutional Policy section2.1.2.8.
+University Procedures for Claims of Sex / Gender Discrimination.
 In the event that the accused party is a third party or other non-university affiliated party, Fontbonne will take appropriate corrective action and determine the appropriate manner of response consistent with the goals of this policy.
 Law enforcement will be contacted if and when appropriate.

-This policy also applies to all acts where the conduct occurs on campus, occurs in the context of university programs or employment; or occurs off campus and has continuing adverse effect on the campus or university in the context of university programs or employment.
+This policy also applies to all acts where the conduct occurs on campus, occurs in the context of university programs or employment; or occurs off campus in a space rented or leased by the University.